venkateshsundaram/state-jet/README.md

 ### Custom Middleware

-You can also create your own custom middleware in state-jet
+You can also create your own custom middleware in state-jet.

 ```ts
 // file: src/store/middleware.ts